-Why Choose Terry Rakowsky DMD for Dental Implants?
+Why Choose Dr. Terry Rakowsky For Dental Implants?

 - #1 Beautiful Restorations Custom-Made for Each Patient

 - #2 Dentist with Over 30+ Years of Experience Serving Doylestown

-- Partnered with Specialist to Deliver the Best Possible Care
+- #3 Partnered with Local Specialist for Best Possible Results

 A dental implant is a very short and thin titanium post that is placed directly into the jawbone in the space left by an absent tooth.
 There, through a natural process called osseointegration, it bonds with the surrounding bone, essentially becoming a new tooth root.
 This can then be used to support a patient’s dental restoration, including a crown, bridge, or denture.

 Unlike regular dental bridges or dentures, rebuilding your teeth from the roots up is quite complex.
 This means that the dental implant process requires multiple appointments that can span several months to a year or longer.
 In the end, though, you’ll have a beautiful, natural-feeling smile that could potentially last for a lifetime!